webrecorder/pywb/docs/manual/configuring.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The top-frame used for framed replay can be replaced or augmented by modifiying the ``frame_insert.html``.
+The top-frame used for framed replay can be replaced or augmented by modifying the ``frame_insert.html``.

-To start with modifiying the default outer page, you can add it to the current templates directory by running ``wb-manager template --add frame_insert_html``
+To start with modifying the default outer page, you can add it to the current templates directory by running ``wb-manager template --add frame_insert_html``

 To initialize the replay, the outer page should include ``wb_frame.js``,